mason-larobina/luakit/README.md

 extensible by Lua using the WebKit web content engine and the GTK+ toolkit.

 ### Don't Panic!

 You don't have to be a developer to use luakit on a daily basis.
-If you are familiar with vimperator, pentadactyl, jumanji, uzbl & etc you will find luakit behaves similarly out of the box.
+If you are familiar with quitebrowser, vim-browser, jumanji or extensions like Vimium or cVim etc, you will find luakit behaves similarly out of the box.

 ## Requirements